BlakeMScurr/Rail-Towns/astro-site/src/content/blog/overview/housing-crisis.md

 overview: true
 draft: false
 tags:
+  - homelessness
+  - housing crisis
-  - overview
+  - inflation
 description:
   The housing crisis is real and harmful.
 ---

 Dunedin has a housing crisis.

-This post presents some evidence for that for the skeptical.
+This post presents some arguments and evidence for the skeptical.
+We hope at least one of our arguments convinces you that New Zealand needs more housing.

 ## Table of contents